-FOMO in the U.K., sausages in Germany, Dracula’s Castle in Romania: Countries dangle covid vaccine incentives
+FOMO in the U.K., sausages in Germany, Dracula’s castle in Romania: Countries dangle coronavirus vaccine incentives

 As the pandemic stretches on and shots become more available around the world, the types of incentives will continue to evolve and adapt to local needs, he said.
 Reimbursements for the cost of travel to vaccine centers could become popular in low-income areas, while richer countries may need different ways to target the 30 to 40 percent of residents that have so far resisted.

-Martin McKee, a professor of European Public Health at the London School of Hygiene and Tropical Medicine, emphasized that incentives need to have salience.
+Martin McKee, a professor of European public health at the London School of Hygiene and Tropical Medicine, emphasized that incentives need to have salience.

-He noted that soccer-mad fans in north London may have been tempted by tours of its world famous Emirates stadium — available to those who got a vaccine at an on-site clinic earlier this summer.
+He noted that soccer-mad fans in north London may have been tempted by tours of its famous Emirates Stadium — available to those who got a vaccine at an on-site clinic earlier this summer.
 But he was more skeptical of the latest push, featuring discounted Uber rides and Deliveroo food delivery.
-“Kebabs for jabs” the Mirror tabloid dubbed it.
+“Kebabs for jabs,” the Mirror tabloid dubbed it.
 “Whether anybody is going to get vaccinated because they will get a discount on a pizza, I doubt it,” McKee said.

 In Hong Kong, which struggles with affordable housing, developers are raffling off apartments.
-Anyone who is fully vaccinated can enter the draw for one unit, which is 449 square feet and worth about $1.4 million.
+Anyone who is fully vaccinated can enter the drawing for one 449-square-foot unit, which is worth about $1.4 million.
 Almost half a million people declared eligibility on the first day in June.
-A second condo will go to a lucky winner if 5 million residents have had at least one shot by the end of next month.
+A second unit will go to a lucky winner if 5 million residents have had at least one shot by the end of next month.

 In Germany, stalling vaccinations prompted a search for new incentives.
-Among the most successful so far appear to be the free sausages.
-At a vaccination center in the eastern state of Thuringia, the combo of Bratwurst and Pfizer (or Johnson & Johnson) recently prompted a surge in appointments.
+Among the most successful so far appears to be offering free sausages.
+At a vaccination center in the eastern state of Thuringia, the combo of bratwurst and Pfizer (or Johnson & Johnson) recently prompted a surge in appointments.

-German sausages symbolize “strength and cordiality,” Heinrich Kohl, the mayor of a city that hosted a separate Bratwurst vaccination event, told the German press agency.
+German sausages symbolize “strength and cordiality,” Heinrich Kohl, the mayor of a city that hosted a separate bratwurst vaccination event, told the German Press Agency.

-Katja Leikert, vice-chairwoman of the conservative CDU and CSU bloc in the German parliament, registered her disapproval.
-Offering Bratwurst as an incentive to get jabbed resembles “a decadent society of hedonism.”
-She expressed incomprehension for adults who “don’t feel a little strange when one has to hold a Bratwurst in front of them so that they get vaccinated.”
+Katja Leikert, vice chairwoman of the conservative CDU/CSU bloc in the German parliament, registered her disapproval.
+Offering bratwurst as an incentive to get vaccinated resembles “a decadent society of hedonism.”
+She expressed incomprehension for adults who “don’t feel a little strange when one has to hold a bratwurst in front of them so that they get vaccinated.”

 Still, people were seen devouring their post-vaccination brats as early as 6 a.m.

 In Wellington, New Zealand’s capital, authorities are organizing a vaccination “festival,” featuring music, live entertainment, food and jabs for three days in October.
-The idea of a stadium-sized festival for the unvaccinated would seem outrageous elsewhere, but the country currently has no community transmission.
+The idea of a stadium-size party for the unvaccinated would seem outrageous elsewhere, but the country has no community transmission.

-Liam Delaney, an expert on behavioral science at the London School of Economics, said that for many young adults, convenience is important and pop up clinics might work.
+Liam Delaney, an expert on behavioral science at the London School of Economics, said that for many young adults, convenience is important and pop-up clinics might work.

-“If you have to travel any significant distance to a vaccination center, twice, and you’re working, that can be a barrier to someone who doesn’t perceive it to be a big health risk,” he said.
+“If you have to travel any significant distance to a vaccination center — twice — and you’re working, that can be a barrier to someone who doesn’t perceive it to be a big health risk,” he said.

-Perhaps the most surprising and pun-inducing incentive campaign is taking place at castle in Romania’s Carpathian Mountains, which bill’s itself as the only castle in the Transylvania region matching Bram Stoker’s description of Count Dracula’s home.
+Perhaps the most surprising and pun-inducing incentive campaign is taking place at a castle in Romania’s Carpathian Mountains, which bills itself as the only fortress in the Transylvania region matching Stoker’s description of Count Dracula’s home.

 Every weekend through the end of August, visitors who receive their shots at Bran Castle get free admission to the museum’s exhibit of medieval torture instruments.
-“We want to show people how needles were use back in the Middle Ages in Europe,” said Alexandru Priscu, the castle’s marketing manager.
+“We want to show people how needles were used back in the Middle Ages in Europe,” said Alexandru Priscu, the castle’s marketing manager.

 The castle has vaccinated about 2,000 people since May, Priscu said.
 It’s a relatively small number, but the promotion has generated a torrent of media coverage, which Priscu hopes has indirectly spurred people to get their shots.

-“We didn’t open this marathon to report huge numbers, but to raise awareness — national and worldwide — and to bring an incentive to the people that doesn’t come from the authorities,” Priscu said.
+“We didn’t open this marathon to report huge numbers but to raise awareness — national and worldwide — and to bring an incentive to the people that doesn’t come from the authorities,” Priscu said.
 “Our goal is to bring back normality, to bring back 2019, and we think vaccination is the only way.”

-Elsewhere in Romania, the vaccinated can get free barbecue and books, but the country still has one of the lowest levels of vaccine uptake in Europe, with just 25 percent of residents fully inoculated.
+Elsewhere in Romania, the vaccinated can get free barbecue and books, but the country still has one of the lowest levels of vaccine uptake in Europe, with just about 25 percent of residents fully inoculated.

-In some U.S. states that held lotteries for vaccine recipients, with prizes as high as $1.5 million, leaders reported upticks in interest, but it’s unclear how large of a role the incentive played.
-West Virginia, the first to announce cash giveaways, remains one of the least vaccinated states in the country.
+In some U.S. states that held lotteries for vaccine recipients, with some prizes reaching the million-dollar mark, leaders reported upticks in interest, but it’s unclear how large of a role the incentive played.
+West Virginia, among the first to announce cash giveaways, remains one of the least-vaccinated states in the country.

-Researchers at UCLA found that roughly one third of unvaccinated people in a randomized survey said cash payments of $25 to $100 would make them more likely to get a shot.
+Researchers at UCLA found that roughly one-third of unvaccinated people in a randomized survey said cash payments of $25 to $100 would make them more likely to get a shot.
 That’s in line with President Biden’s call for cities and states to offer $100 cash payments to people who get vaccinated.

-While studies of previous vaccination campaigns have shown incentives to be effective, questions remain about whether those results will apply to the high-profile and polarizing coronavirus shots.
+Although studies of previous vaccination campaigns have shown incentives to be effective, questions remain about whether those results will apply to the high-profile and polarizing coronavirus shots.

-Erik Wengström, an economics professor at Lund University in Sweden, is part of a team trying to find out.
-He is running a study measuring the effectiveness of different methods of persuading the unvaccinated.
+Erik Wengstrom, an economics professor at Lund University in Sweden, is part of a team trying to find out.
+He’s running a study measuring the effectiveness of different methods of persuading the unvaccinated.
 One group will receive the equivalent of about $23 if they get a shot.
-It’s unlikely to persuade hardcore anti-vaccine, Wengström said, but it could be effective for those on the fence.
+It’s unlikely to persuade hardcore vaccine opponents, Wengstrom said, but it could be effective for those on the fence.

 “We are targeting those who are thinking about taking the vaccine but don’t find the time or think it’s not worth the hassle to book an appointment or turn up,” he said.
 “It’s more nudging those over the threshold to do it.”

-Standard economic theory dictates that cash incentives are generally more effective than giveaways such as free food or tickets to sporting events, Wengström said, and because additional rounds of vaccination against covid-19 are likely, it is crucial to find the most efficient ways to prompt people to get their jabs.
+Standard economic theory dictates that cash incentives are generally more effective than giveaways such as free food or tickets to sporting events, Wengstrom said, and because additional rounds of vaccination against the coronavirus are likely, it is crucial to find the most efficient ways to prompt people to get their shots.

 Some experts have voiced concern that money or other prizes might have the opposite of their intended effect.

-When Serbia announced a cash payment for vaccination, one of its earliest critics was Zoran Radovanović, a veteran epidemiologist and former professor at the University of Belgrade.
+When Serbia announced a cash payment for vaccination, one of its earliest critics was Zoran Radovanovic, a veteran epidemiologist and former professor at the University of Belgrade.

-“It is in a way a defeat,” Radovanović said of the $30 incentive.
+“It is, in a way, a defeat,” Radovanovic said of the $30 incentive.
 “You recognize your educational policy failed.
 You have to coerce people.”

 And it could backfire, he warned.

-“When you provide such incentives, people may assume that it’s good for the government, but not for themselves,” Radovanović said.
+“When you provide such incentives, people may assume that it’s good for the government but not for themselves,” Radovanovic said.
 “There is always such suspicion.”

-Serbia’s vaccination campaign, once one of Europe’s most successful, has since slowed to a crawl and is plagued by mistrust.
-Just under 40 percent of residents are fully vaccinated.
+Serbia’s vaccination campaign, once one of Europe’s most successful, has since slowed to a crawl and is beset by mistrust.
+Just about 40 percent of residents are fully vaccinated.

 It would, he said, represent a “vote of no confidence” in Australians.